Jesus and Sodom:

 This verse from Isaiah show us that the people of Sodom had fought for their right to sin.
 They wanted their sin to be acknowledged as something acceptable and even good.

-A world that denies that a Biblical sin is really a sin will want to remove the sense ’shame’ from the conduct.
+A world that denies that a Biblical sin is really a sin, will want to remove the feel of ’shame’ from the conduct.
 This again leads to more people coming forth and being open and this again leads to masses copying the sinful behavior.

 One example is the fight for LGBT rights.
-For most people it was just a fight to hinder them from having to hide and feel shame because of their sexual preferences.
-However the result is something completely different.
-Turning gay to the ’straight path’ have changed a large part of heterosexuals into bisexuals.
+For most people, it was just a fight to hinder them from having to hide and feel shame because of their sexual preferences.
+However, the result is something completely different.
+Trying to make gay-lifestyle appear in harmony with the ’straight path’ have inspired a large part of heterosexuals into experimenting with bisexuality.
 And homosexuality is in fact increasing.
-Sexuality is contagious because must people when presented with new grafic sexual content can feel sexual arousement which then again leads to change in sexual patterns and thinking.
+Sexuality preferences are contagious because must people when presented with new graphic sexual content can feel sexual arousing which then again leads to change in sexual patterns and thinking.
 This has nothing to do with being born «that way».
 The more time you spend thinking on, reading, watching or studying a sexual act, the more it will change you.
 The “numbers” reveal the truth of what happens when ’shame’ is removed from this Biblical claimed sin:

 «During 2001-2009, 92.1 percent of U.S. high school students said they were only sexually interested in the opposite sex.
 In 2015 (the last year for which we have data), 86.5 percent did, a 6 percent decrease, or 900,000 kids.
 Ten years ago 5.1 percent (or 800,000) said they were sexually interested in their own sex; in 2015, 1.5 million (an additional 704,000 more) said so – an increase of 84.2 percent.
 And where 2.6 percent of kids in the 2001-2009 survey said they were unsure of their sexual identity, 4 percent made the same report in 2015 – an increase of 53 percent.
 As far as what they reported doing, the same surveys found that 51.9 percent said they had only had sex with the opposite sex.
 In 2015, that had dropped 13 percent – to 45 percent.
 Before, 5.7 percent reported having had homosexual sex – by 2015 it had increased 43 percent, to 8.1 percent.
 Whereas teenagers who had only reported heterosexual sex outnumbered those with homosexual experience about 10:1, in 2015 they only outnumbered those with homosexual experience less than 6:1!